Applying for a waiting list transfer

 What can I do if I am unhappy with the decision about my transfer application?

-If you need help challenging a decision then get advice from Shelter Cymru as soon as possible.
+If you need help challenging a decision then get help from Shelter Cymru as soon as possible.
 You usually have to ask for any review within 21 days of receiving the decision so make sure you don’t delay.